carlos-illobre/bloomon/README.md

 Our storage facility has a maximum capacity: the facility cannot store more than **256** _flowers_ at any given time.
 If the facility storage is full and the next _flower_ cannot be processed, the application should stop with an **exit** code of 1 and a corresponding error message.

-## Set up

-This project provides a scaffold that you may use to begin the challenge.
-Feel free to use the suggested files and code, but also feel at liberty to change anything as you see fit.

-The entry point can be found at src/index.js where an input/output interface has been provided using [Readline](https://nodejs.org/api/readline.html).

-In src/models, we've included some classes to serve as data structures to represent _bouquet specs_ and _flowers_.

 ### Run from source

 Install dependencies `npm i` and run `npm start`.